-- loghosts shows log hosts for the platform. - mac shows the MAC addresses, HostID, and the platform's serial number for the domains and the system controllers. - network displays the network settings, including whether remote access to the system controller has been enabled or disabled. - partition shows the partition mode. - scpost shows the system controller POST diag level. - snmp shows Simple Network Management Protocol (SNMP) information for the platform. - sntp shows the SNTP server. - status shows domain status for all domains.
+- loghosts shows log hosts for the platform. - mac shows the MAC addresses, HostID, and the platform's serial number for the domains and the system controllers. - network displays the network settings, including whether remote access to the system controller has been enabled or disabled, whether the Sun Fire Link is enabled or disabled (displayed only if your system is configured with a Sun Fire Link board), and the idle connection timeout value - partition shows the partition mode. - scpost shows the system controller POST diag level. - snmp shows Simple Network Management Protocol (SNMP) information for the platform. - sntp shows the SNTP server. - status shows domain status for all domains.